-MILITARY CHAPLAIN'S FELLOWSHIP
+CHAPLAIN'S FELLOWSHIP

-The Military Chaplain's Fellowship was formed to provide fellowship and an awareness of the ministry of the military chaplain.
+The Chaplain's Fellowship was formed to provide fellowship and a support group for individuals interested in the Chaplaincy; to provide a better understanding of the structure of military and institutional chaplaincy and to have a better understanding of the SBC chaplain structure.
+President: Rick Butterworth.
 WORLD MISSION FELLOWSHIP

-The World Mission Fellowship was formed to bring together the South-eastern Baptist Seminary family and to heighten awareness of the world's need of the gospel, to promote understanding of the mission task, to pray for missions, to deepen the commitment to Christ and the mission of His church transcending national, racial, and cultural barriers, and to seek to discover how and where God would use individuals in this ministry.
+The World Mission Fellowship was formed to bring together the Southeastern Baptist Seminary family and to heighten awareness of the world's need of the gospel, to promote understanding of the mission task, to pray for missions, to deepen the commitment to Christ and the mission of His church transcending national, racial, and cultural barriers, and to seek to discover how and where God would use individuals in this ministry.